Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Experimental Details

 \paragraph{Natural Language Generation.}

 All of our experiments regarding natural language generation roughly follow the setup from~\citep{quach2024conformal}.
 Thus, we only highlight differences to the setup considered there:

 \underline{TriviaQA.} We remove duplicates automatically rather than calibrating a parameter to do this, in order to improve statistical efficiency of both methods.
-For CLM, we set the diversity parameter $\lambdas{2} = 0.5$ such that all duplicates are removed and for \ourmethod{}, we use a fixed duplicate removal filter instead of a diversity filter at the end of the prediction pipeline.
+For CLM, we set the diversity parameter $\lambdas{2} = 0.5$ such that all duplicates are removed and for \ourmethod{}, we use a fixed diversity filter at the end of the prediction pipeline, which removes duplicates.

 \underline{MIMIC-CXR.} We slightly modify the admissibility criterion due to insufficient implementation details available.
 Following the approach by~\citet{quach2024conformal}, which uses exact CheXbert prediction matches as labels, we obtain few admissible examples ($\approx 30 \% $).
 To address this problem, we adjust the setup by extracting soft labels from the CheXbert model (using weights from the \href{https://stanfordmedicine.app.box.com/s/c3stck6w6dol3h36grdc97xoydzxd7w9}{original work}).
 Specifically, we employ a labeling function based on the F1 score